tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 ##### (c) Extract query results

-1. Retrieve row labels (genes) that match the query from the previous step, and store them in a `list`.
+1. Retrieve row labels (genes) that match the query from the previous step in each column, and store them in a `list`.

 ``` r
 matchingIDlist <- sapply(colnames(queryResult), function(x) names(queryResult[queryResult[ , x] , x]), simplify=FALSE)